suyash248/persistent-zeromq/README.md

 # Publisher Subscriber (ZeroMQ + Redis)
-PUB-SUB using ZeroMQ, used Redis to support reliable(persistence) tasks.
+PUB-SUB using ZeroMQ, used Redis to persist tasks/messages.

 Simulation -